-Earlier this year we worked closely with event company Exib to produce the signage and supporting graphics for the Victoria: Woman and Crown exhibition at Kensington Palace.
-It celebrates the 200th anniversary of Queen Victoria’s birth at Kensington Palace.
+Recently we worked closely with event company Exib to produce the signage and supporting graphics for the Victoria: Woman and Crown exhibition at Kensington Palace.
+It celebrated the 200th anniversary of Queen Victoria’s birth at Kensington Palace.

 The production journey for an exhibition, especially one of this scale, can be a long one.
 But we’re happy to be on board and available from the start.
 This often includes attending initial site visits and meetings with design teams, in this case Nissen Richards Studio, as well as discussing production options and producing a myriad of printed samples and colour tests.